nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-516-with-jcr-postgresql-to-520.md

 Two main problems occurs are present in the node type definitions from Nuxeo 5.1.6:

-*   the whole versioning features are not working : no document modification, no version increase, no reading of the previous versions, ...: this is due to the fact that [ecm:version](http://ecmversion) and [ecm:versionHistory](http://ecmversionHistory) are not mixin type any more.
+*   the whole versioning features are not working : no document modification, no version increase, no reading of the previous versions, ...: this is due to the fact that `ecm:version` and `ecm:versionHistory` are not mixin type any more.
 Manually you can change these nodes and chose isMixin="true" to isMixin="false"
 *   some document definitions have changed :
-    *   Workspace type has two new supertypes: [ecmst:publish_ergo](http://ecmstpublish_ergo) and [ecmst:webcontainer](http://ecmstwebcontainer)
+    *   Workspace type has two new supertypes: `ecmst:publish_ergo` and `ecmst:webcontainer`
-    *   Forum, Thread and post types use now "ecmdt:Document" as supertype instead of "[ecmnt:document](http://ecmntdocument)"
+    *   Forum, Thread and post types use now `ecmdt:Document` as supertype instead of `ecmnt:document`
-    *   WikiPage and BlogPost types use "[ecmmix:versionable](http://ecmmixversionable)" as supertype instead of "[mix:versionable](http://mixversionable)"
+    *   WikiPage and BlogPost types use `ecmmix:versionable` as supertype instead of `mix:versionable`

 Editing the custom_nodetypes file is not easy because you have to format this file (tidy -xml ...) to edit it.
 So we recommend to replace the old custom_nodetypes.xml by the new one, generated from a fresh Nuxeo 5.2 installation.